kaito-project/keda-kaito-scaler/README.md

 ### Prerequisites
 ## Enable InferenceSet Controller during KAITO install

-InferenceSet, introduced as an alpha feature in KAITO `v0.8.0`, supports autoscaling of KAITO GPU inference workloads.
-Additionally, the InferenceSet Controller must be enabled during the KAITO installation.
+To support autoscaling of KAITO GPU inference workloads, `InferenceSet` custom resource should be used in KAITO and the InferenceSet Controller must be enabled during the KAITO installation.
+The `InferenceSet` was introduced as an alpha feature in KAITO `v0.8.0`.

 ```bash
 export CLUSTER_NAME=kaito